Where are you located?

 No; our approvals from the County prohibits camping outside of our walls (including the parking lot).
 You can park your RV in the parking lot, but you are not allowed to stay in it overnight - exceptions can be made for medical reasons.
 There are several campgrounds in the area operated by the nearby counties or the town of Three Hills.
 We can provide you with a list of the nearby campgrounds and B&Bs on request.

 What about large groups - can you accommodate my group?

 We can accommodate groups of all sizes - from large families (in our 2 large family / group tents) to groups of up to 40 (or more) people.
 We want to work with you to ensure our accommodations work well for your unique event, so please contact us to talk through any details.

 Do the tents have washroom facilities?

 Yes; all of our tents in the Encampment have a private wash room (we call them 'throne-rooms').
-Each throne-room has a flushing toilet (most are the portable chemical variety), lights, a mirror, and a sink with running water.
-In addition, we have pit toilets for all our guests to use on site.
+Each throne-room has a flushing toilet (most are the portable chemical / RV variety), lights, a mirror, and a sink with running water.
+In addition, we have port-a-potties on site for all our guests to use on site.
 Three of our tents now have porcelain toilets full flushing toilets: the Tudor, the Imperial, and the Fleur-de-lis.